 - Use a single external (.css) file for your entire site that is, the same external css file should apply to all pages in your site.
 Online or embedded styles can be used to supplement the external stylesheet but if a style applies to more than one page, it belongs in the external stylesheet.
-You may have multiple stylesheets that apply to each page if there is a good reason for this that is noted in the comments within the stylesheets - Layout should be done with CSS rather than tables. - Use CSS rather than deprecated tags and attributes - Create 6-8 html pages in your site (you can have more) - Apply a consistent design across all the pages in your site. - If any copyrighted materials (text, images, etc.) are used, include the source of the material and be detailed enough so that one can easily find the material, i.e. don't just say Google, Google images, Wikipedia, etc. You must make clear which material is from which source, and the source can be indicated on the web page such that is viewable in the browser, or as HTML comments.
-If you don't know whether certain material is copyrighted, assume it is and provide the source. - The textual content of your website must be written by you.
-You may include limited text from other sources as long as it is properly cited (you need not worry about citation styles) - Use an appropriate <title> tag for each page of your site. - Include a navigational menu, which is consistent across the site. - Use alternative text (alt attribute) for all non-trivial images. - Put skip links as the first link on the page - Apply the design techniques you learned in class to create a professional, userfriendly and appealing website
+You may have multiple stylesheets that apply to each page if there is a good reason for this that is noted in the comments within the stylesheets - Layout should be done with CSS rather than tables; although linear layouts are acceptable, use of more sophisticated layouts are preferred to linear layouts (a linear layout is one that can be achieved without the use of tables or CSS) - If you use a CSS layout from elsewhere, specify the source of the layout and what modifications, if any, you made in the layout - Use CSS rather than deprecated/obsolete tags and attributes - Create 6-8 html pages in your site (you can have more) - Apply a consistent design across all the pages in your site. - If materials (text, images, etc.) from another website are used, include the source of the material and be detailed enough so that one can easily find the material, i.e. don't just say Google, Google images, Wikipedia, etc. You must make clear which material is from which source, and the source can be indicated on the web page such that is viewable in the browser, or as HTML comments.
+If the images are your own, please indicate that in HTML comments. - The textual content of your website must be written by you.
+You may include limited text from other sources as long as it is properly cited (you need not worry about citation styles) - The file name of the first page of your site (usually the home page) should be Index.html or index.htm or some other name so that the server will display the page when a URL without the file name is entered in the browser - Include keywords and description meta tags in your pages (these typically will vary within the site depending on the page)

-- Have sufficient contrast between foreground and background so that text (including links) is easily readable. - Proof-read your content for spelling and grammar mistakes.
-Feel free to use Dreamweaver's spellcheck but this isn't a substitute for proof-reading. - Post your site to the NVCC student web server. - Test your site at several different screen resolutions and using several browsers.
+- Use an appropriate <title> tag for each page of your site. - Include a navigational menu, which is consistent across the site. - You must include at least one image in your site and use of more images will be beneficial - Images should be resized in a graphics program rather than with HTML attributes or CSS - Use alternative text (alt attribute) for all non-trivial images - Put skip links as the first link on the page - Apply the design techniques you learned in class to create a professional, userfriendly and appealing website - Have sufficient contrast between foreground and background so that text (including links) is easily readable. - Proof-read your content for spelling and grammar mistakes.
+Feel free to use Dreamweaver's spellcheck but this isn't a substitute for proof-reading. - Upload your site to the NVCC student web server or other server. - Test your site at several different screen resolutions and using several browsers.
 Once you have it posted to the NVCC student web server, test it from another computer.
 This will identify if you have any absolute path references in your site (e.g. references to the c drive) which won't work when others view your site.
 The best way to avoid these is always save a file before you create any relative reference. - Submit the URL of your site against the assignment in Blackboard; do not attach any files